 Marine Collagen has Vital Proteins

 Proteins, made up of amino acids, are the building blocks of life.
 And also our skin.
 Getting older means losing elasticity in our skin, making it wrinkly or saggy.
 This loss of elasticity occurs due to collagen’s weakening, specifically Type 1 collagen — the same kind found in marine life.
 Ingesting fish collagen repairs some of this skin damage.

-Studies show that ingesting collagen peptides, small pieces of collagen, can build up the skin’s collagen supply and restore it over time.
-Further, some of the amino acids found in fish collagen, lysine, glycine, hydroxyproline and proline, work as antioxidants to protect cells and even guard the skin against UV light.
+Scientific evidence shows that ingesting fish collagen peptides, small pieces of collagen, can build up the skin’s collagen supply and restore it over time.
+Further, some of the amino acids found in fish collagen, lysine, glycine, hydroxyproline, and proline, work as antioxidants to protect cells and even guard the skin against UV light.